enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-global-object.md

 - return true, if the `obj` has the `prop` property directly
 - return false, if the `prop` is inherited or does not exist

+### Object.getOwnPropertyDescriptor()

+`Object.getOwnPropertyDescriptor(obj, prop)`

+parameters

+- `obj` the object to look for property
+- `prop` the name or symbol of the property whose description is to be retrieved

+return

+- a [property descriptor](javascript-property-descriptor.md) of given property